Women Build 2020

 What is Women Build?

-Nationally, more than 60% of Habitat for Humanity’s houses are built with women heads of household.
-Due to skills they learn while building their Habitat home, these women are better equipped to maintain their homes and, consequently, more confident in their ability to cope with day-to-day situations.
+Habitat provides opportunities for hands-on learning, empowering women to succeed in changing their communities.
+Nationally, over 60% of Habitat homes have women heads-of-household.
+Thanks to skills learned while building, these women are better equipped to maintain their homes and gain confidence in their ability to cope with day-to-day situations.